MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-06.md

 - [ ] Are tricky things documented?
 - [ ] Are things not yours documented?
 - [ ] Do you take the time to improve code borrowed from them web by improving names, removing outdated techniques, and following other good practices?
 Or are things just copy-pasta'd in as-is?
+- [ ] Are the various script files well-named?
+Do they contain reasonable things?
+Are they smallish?

+Additional guidelines can be found in the [design guidelines doc](design-guidelines.md).

 #### Unacceptable Craftsmanship

+The codebase is hard to understand and gives the impression it's largely stitched together with numerous sources copy-pasted from online sources.
+The guidelines provided above are largely ignored.

 #### Acceptable Craftsmanship

+The codebase is reasonably easy to understand, although there are some violations of guidelines.

 #### Excellent Craftsmanship

+The codebase is expressive throughout and guideline violations are rare or not present.

 #### Excellent+